-Somewhere in rural Greece, a Professor Andre (Casas), is setting off dynamite inside an isolated cave, trying to unearth a hidden treasure trove of priceless Greek artifacts, stolen and passed from hand to hand by thieves since there discovery decades ago until they were hidden away from the plundering Nazis when World War II broke out.
-First getting wind of this secret stash while fighting in the war, Andre and his old platoon pals, Asilov (Philbrook) and Dorman (Bódalo), got their hands on part of a map that led them to this particular cave.
-And while the other two track down a lead on the missing half that hopefully has the 'X' that marks the actual spot, Andre, accompnied by his niece, Maria (Miranda) and fellow archeologist, Stavros (Piquer), have been excavating around blindly, but only manage to unearth the mummified remains of a 'neanderthal' and the fossilized egg of some unknown dinosaur.
-Unbeknownst to our trio, however, the last blast unearthed not one, but two, dinosaur eggs, one of which rolls away unseen while the other is taken back to the cottage they've been squatting in, where they find Calliope (Gaos), the cook and local doomsayer, warning them to abandon this fool's quest and the cave, which is, according to local superstition, a cursed place of evil.
+Somewhere in the hills of rural Greece, a Professor Andre (Casas) is setting off dynamite inside an isolated cave, trying to unearth a hidden treasure trove of priceless Greek artifacts, which were stolen and passed from hand to hand by thieves since there discovery decades ago until they were all hidden away from the plundering Nazis when World War II broke out.
+First getting wind of this secret-stash while fighting in said war, Andre and his old platoon pals, Asilov (Philbrook) and Dorman (Bódalo), got their hands on part of a map that led them to this particular cave.
+And while the other two track down a lead on the missing half that hopefully has the 'X' that marks the actual spot, Andre, accompanied by his niece, Maria (Miranda), and fellow archeologist, Stavros (Piquer), have been excavating around blindly, but only manage to unearth the mummified remains of a 'neanderthal' and the fossilized egg of some unknown dinosaur.
+Unbeknownst to our trio, however, the last blast unearthed not one, but two, dinosaur eggs; one of which rolls away unseen while the other is taken back to the cottage they've been squatting in, where they find Calliope (Gaos), the cook and local doomsayer, warning them to abandon this fool's quest and the cave, which is, according to local superstition, an accursed place of evil.

 Video courtesy of Brutallodotcom.